MBA Application Form Best Practices

 Employer & Role Descriptions

-The work history section is a critical part of any MBA application form.
-Here, you’ll list your roles, responsibilities, and salary information.
-Some applicants feel like this duplicates their resume, but that perspective overlooks an important strategic opportunity.
+The work history section is a key part of any MBA application.
+It typically includes your titles, responsibilities, and salary details.
+Some applicants assume this section simply repeats what’s in their resume, but that’s missing a strategic opportunity.

 - Elaborate on your role: How does your position fit into your team?
 How does your team contribute to the organization as a whole?